-At its core, dropshipping involves becoming a distributor of a third party's products, taking on the costs (both financial and time-based) of marketing to be rewarded with the margins when you make a sale.
-In many cases, this can make your products a commodity with limited opportunity to brand your customer experience.
-Luckily, there are a few different ways you can still compete, even when there’s no shortage of your products in the market you’re selling in:
+This model can easily make your products a commodity with limited opportunity to brand your customer experience.
+Luckily, there are a few different ways you can still compete, even when there’s no shortage of your products in the market you’re selling to:

 - Curate products from different suppliers to create a store that serves a specific niche.

 - Compete through quality content and customer service, creating value beyond your products.